-Lala Kent Enjoys ‘Date Night,’ Gets Hounded About Her Allegedly Married Boyfriend Randall — And Chad Johnson
+Lala Kent Enjoys ‘Date Night,’ Gets Hounded About Her Allegedly Married Boyfriend Randall And Chad Johnson

 “He has a lot of endorsement deals, and a lot of things that, I’m sorry… he’s not going to screw up to appear on Vanderpump Rules,” she explained, via Perez Hilton.

-She also confirmed that at least one of her co-stars has met her mystery man.
+She also confirmed that at least one of her co-stars had met her mystery man.

 “James knows, yeah… They have met,” she said of James Kennedy.
 “It was funny because James and I have hooked up before, so my guy kind of teased him about it.
 My man gets nervous when I go with him by myself — when I go with James, yeah — Because, we hooked up before, so I think he thinks that that would continue.
 But it would never.
 Because, it happened once and never happened again.
 So, clearly it wasn’t as great as we both thought it would be.”